Kim Woo-taek: Career

 After obtaining his master's degree in 1990, Kim began his career as an expert in mergers and acquisitions (M&A) in the planning department of the New York City branch of Samsung C&T. In 1996, he further advanced his career by joining Dongyang Global.

 In the following year, 1997, he relocated to On-Media, a subsidiary of the Korean food company Orion Group, which had been spun off from Dongyang Group.
 This move marked his entry into the film industry.
 At On-Media, he took on the role of general manager of the children's broadcasting channel Tooniverse.
 In 1999 He moved to another Orion Grup subsidiary Mediaplex established in 1999.
 Mediaplex brought a new wind to the theater world by operating Megabox Cineplex, which emerged as a representative theater district in Gangnam, Seoul.
 In 2001, He entered the film business by becoming an assistant managing director at multiplex theater chain Megabox.
-Kim set a precedent for other theaters by introducing groundbreaking initiatives like hosting a film festival, theater membership, and Thursday releases, all under the slogan "A movie theater that is more fun than a movie."
+Kim set a precedent for other theaters by introducing initiatives like hosting a film festival, theater membership, and Thursday releases, all under the slogan "A movie theater that is more fun than a movie."